Analogue gravity with Bose-Einstein condensates: Low energy excitations of the condensate

 Such a transformation is now in general known as a Bogoliubov transformation, and can be used to diagonalize any quadratic bosonic Hamiltonian, i.e. to write it as a sum of terms of the form $\hat{a}_{\vk}^\dagger\hat{a}_{\vk}$ (when normal ordered).
 Bogoliubov found that, in order to make Hamiltonian \eqref{eq:QuantumLowEnergyHam} diagonal in this sense, the coefficients of the linear combination must also satisfy

 where $n=N/V$ is the atomic density.
-The coefficients $u_\tk$ and $v_\tk$ depend only on the modulus of the momentum $\tk$ and can be found to be\footnote{The phase of the coefficients is free, but can be reabsorbed into a re-definition of the modes by a global phase.}
+The coefficients $u_\tk$ and $v_\tk$ depend only on the modulus of the momentum $\tk$ and can be found to be\footnote{The phase of the coefficients is free, but can be reabsorbed into a re-definition of the modes by a global phase.
+Also, there are infinitely many solutions to \eqref{eq:UVEquation} of the form $Au_\tk$ and $Av_\tk$ where $A\in\mathbf{R}$, but only the $A=1$ solution is normalized, in the sense that it satisfies \eqref{eq:CondBogCoeff}.}

 where we defined the frequency

 This is the celebrated Bogoliubov dispersion relation, relating the frequency of collective excitations to their momentum.
 We will encounter this dispersion relation multiple times in the rest of these notes.